mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 sockjs-tornado on CPython
 -------------------------

 One thing to mention before going to python results: python implementation was slightly "cheating" when compared to sockjs-node.
-SockJS requires that all transfers are done using json-encoded messages, so json encoding and decoding speed will affect performance. sockjs-tornado provides handy [function](https://github.com/MrJoes/sockjs-tornado/blob/master/sockjs/tornado/conn.py#L62), which reduces number of json encodes when broadcasting the message.
+SockJS requires all data to be json-encoded, so json encoding/decoding speed will have affect server performance. sockjs-tornado provides handy [function](https://github.com/MrJoes/sockjs-tornado/blob/master/sockjs/tornado/conn.py#L62), which reduces number of json encodes when broadcasting the message.
 Quite naive optimization, but it improved performance by ~10% for high concurrency levels.

 Also, sockjs-tornado uses optimized version of the _tornado.websocket_ protocol handler.
 Some minor changes, but they gave approximately 10% performance boost. _simplejson_ was used as a json encoding